Wings30306/calling-mrs-christmas/README.md

      _To allow this to run, gunicorn was added to the [requirements](requirements.txt)_

-   - a requirements.txt file.
+   - A requirements.txt file.
 This tells Heroku which dependencies need to be installed in order for the project to run.
 It's created by using the command `pip install` + the name of any dependencies you have (for example, Flask needs to be installed for this project) in the terminal of your prefered editor, followed by the command `pip freeze > requirements.txt` which will write the installed dependencies to a text file which Heroku then installs using `pip install requirements.txt`.

 1. Add a PostgreSQL database Plug-In.
-This will generate a database url in the Config vars
+This will generate a database url in the Config vars.
 1. Go to settings in the Heroku tab.
 Click "Reveal Config Vars".
 Add the relevant environment variables you've used in your project to the Config Vars so Heroku can access them.
 Specifically, for this particular project, that means the following Config Vars were added:
    - DATABASE_URL (for PostgreSQL as detailed in the previous step)
    - DEBUG (set to 0 to turn off Debug mode in the deployed version.
 Locally, in development, this variable was set to 1.)